Azrenix/commands/index.md

 ## Fun

+|!8ball: Ask our very own Wyrn for advice
 |!games: Shows all the games currently playable in chat
 |!gems: Shows how many gems you have in chat
 |!givegems, !give gems: Give your hard earned gems to someone else